easoncxz/blog/_posts/2015-02-15-why-you-should-blog-starting-right-now.markdown

 **7) A long-term blog is the best CV.** Here, "CV" doesn't specifically mean the piece of document you use when seeking a job.
-After all, it's currently not yet the **era of valueable blogs** -- most people are just re-blogging articles from around the internet, or just posting trivialities; hence the interviewer wouldn't really take personal blogs as a serious, reliable means of knowing more about the applicant.
+After all, it's currently not yet the **era of valuable blogs** -- most people are just re-blogging articles from around the internet, or just posting trivialities; hence the interviewer wouldn't really take personal blogs as a serious, reliable means of knowing more about the applicant.
 Here, "CV" is a channel through which other people can get